databrickslabs/dbldatagen/CONTRIBUTING.md

 Run  `make clean dist` from the main project directory.

+Run  `make docs` from the main project directory to make the HTML documentation

 ## Running unit tests

 Run  `make install tests` from the main project directory to run the unit tests.